| Oracle® Fusion Middleware Using ActiveCache 11g Release 1 (10.3.3) Part Number E16517-01 |

 / /counter.jsp /META-INF/manifest.mf /WEB-INF/web.xml /WEB-INF/weblogic.xml /WEB-INF/lib/coherence.jar

-ZIP or JAR the Web application directory and save the file as counter.war
+ZIP or JAR the Web application directory and save the file as counter.war.

-To deploy the counter.war
+To deploy the counter.war application:

 Open the Summary of Deployments page by clicking Deployments in the Domain Structure menu in the Oracle WebLogic Server Administration Console.